 Every object in Mnova is contained in a page which in turn is contained in a document.
 So the first thing we should get access to is the document.
 This is done in this line:

 '''

-var w = new DocumentWindow(Application.mainWindow.activeWindow());
+d = Application.mainWindow.activeDocument,

 '''

 Basically we access to the document window (DocumentWindow) via the Application object.
 Once we have the document, we can easily access to the currently active page through Page object like this: